replicante-io/replicante.io/content/docs/devnotes/main/dreams/failure-trigger-recognition.md

 ---

 Feed monitoring data and events to some patter recognition system.
-The aim is to identifiy early simptoms of downtime if not conditions that cause it.
+The aim is to identify early symptoms of downtime if not conditions that cause it.